UseLessUK/minitower_oled/README.md

 Information on how to setup a service, to update the information displayed on the OLED periodically, see [this](https://wiki.52pi.com/index.php?title=ZP-0130-4wire#How_to_Install_All_Drivers_Automatically) section of the Wiki.

 ## Notes
-1. You'll need to alter line 122 and use the mount point you created for your M.2 SSD.
+1. You'll need to alter line 122, in 'sysinfo.py`, and use the mount point you created for your M.2 SSD.

-2. The script is setup to report the IP address of the `eth0` LAN port if you wish to use the Wireless interface then change line 126.
+2. The script, `sysinfo.py`, is setup to report the IP address of the `eth0` LAN port if you wish to use the Wireless interface then change line 126.

 3. You'll also need to set the required file permissions so the files in `/usr/local/bin` can be executed.